Best American Made Ultralight Backpacking Equipment

 When weight is a top concern, this is the bag.
 New for 2018, the Tanager exists due to requests from PCT and Appalachian Trail thru hikers.
 The Tanager uses the lightest 950+ down, Pertex Quantum ultralight fabric, and forgoes a zipper and hood to pare down it’s weight to an astonishing 18.6 oz.
 Of course you’ll need to combine this with a hooded jacket in lower temps, which you’ll likely be carrying already.

 Do you also value comfort and durability along with being ultralight?
 The NeoAir Xlite is your pad (and my pad).
-It weighs 12 oz (reg size), packs to the size of a 1L nalgene bottle, and has thick 2.5″ cushioning with a warm R-value of 3.2.
+It weighs 12 oz (reg size), packs to the size of a 1L nalgene bottle, and has thick 2.5″ cushioning with a warm R-value of 4.5.
 I’ve personally used an Xlite and XTherm pad for the past four years and highly recommend them for a super comfy ultralight pad.
-One thing to note is the Xlite and XTherm pads produce a crinkly sound when you move around, it doesn’t bother me but it might bother some sensitive sleepers.
+The past crinkly sound of the previous generation of Xlite and XTherm pads is vastly reduced with the NXT version.
 I went with the large version for added length and width (I’m 6′ 2″).

 Sawyer Micro Squeeze Filter